Skip to main content

 port: 5672

-# For an additional ejabberd running outside any container
+# For an additional ejabberd running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"